bajamircea/bajamircea.github.io/_posts/2016-04-07-move-forward.markdown

-First of all `std::move` is a template taking a `rvalue reference` argument which means that it can be called with either a `lvalue` or an `rvalue`, and the reference colapsing rules apply.
+First of all `std::move` is a template taking a `rvalue reference` argument which means that it can be called with either a `lvalue` or an `rvalue`, and the reference collapsing rules apply.

 Because the type `T` is deduced, we did not have to specify when **using** `std::move`.